What is the DOT’s Park Smart Program?

 In neighborhoods like Park Slope, where a Transportation Alternatives study found that more than half of all traffic consists of endless cruising for a free space, Park Smart also serves as a congestion killer.
 During the peak period, traffic volumes dropped by five percent on Fifth and nine percent on Seventh.
 Traffic is down even as more people are able to reach Park Slope by car, a rare combination.”
 (2)

-Congestion, pollution, and endless cruising for on-street parking spaces has become the price for big city driving.
+Congestion, pollution, and endless cruising for on-street parking spaces have become the price for big city driving.
 Demand pricing for parking is an innovative solution to relieving these driving evils.
-Add a pinch of obsessive NYC parking ticket enforcement, and you have a viable way to eliminate or reduce these three driving nightmare.
+Add a pinch of obsessive NYC parking ticket enforcement, and you have a practical way to eliminate or reduce these three driving nightmares.

 Merchants complain that demand pricing drives away customers; but, data proves otherwise.
 Potential customers gravitate to the area because parking is easier rather than more difficult to find.